 Pair 4: Brown-White/Brown.

 Install cable as shown in the plans, or as directed by the Engineer, leaving 10 ft (3.05 m) of slack in each pull box.
-Terminate the cable with RJ-45 connectors and wire in accordance with TIA/EIA 568-B.
+Terminate the cable with RJ-45 connectors and wire in accordance with TIA/EIA 568-B.Replace the ethernet cable if ODOT testing shows the cable does not meet the 1000BASE-T Gigabit Ethernet standard and the TIA 568-2.E standard.

 809.14 ITS Device Downtime.
 The duration allowed for outages of communication systems, power systems, or both for ITS devices located throughout the State of Ohio.
 The Department will require the maximum downtimes in 809.14.
 Provide adequate means to ensure that any necessary temporary lines, devices, or both are installed prior to the removal or de-energizing of any cable to the specified device.
 Notify the Department Office of Traffic Operations of any outage at least 7 workings days in advance for Department coordination.
 Notify by Email at CEN.ITS.Lab@dot.ohio.gov.
 The Engineer, in consultation with the Office of Traffic Operations, will be the sole determining party in deeming if a circumstance is unusual and will be granted additional downtime.
 Perform all work on the weekend, unless it has been determined otherwise by the Office of Traffic Operations.